-One of the most brilliant persons from the South-South geopolitical zone of Nigeria is Timipre Sylva, an ex-governor and the former Minister of State for Petroleum Resources during Buhari regime.
+One of the politicians from the South-South geopolitical zone with a sterling academic credential is Timipre Sylva, an ex-governor and the former Minister of State for Petroleum Resources.

 In this post, we’ll tell you all you need to know about one of the political players in the oil-rich state of Bayelsa.